CoolDude435/4330-Final-Project/README.md

 - createStates() : create the list of states for the PDA
 - createInputAlphabet() : create the inputAlphabet for the PDA
 - createStackAlphabet() : create the stackAlphabet for the PDA
-- createEdgeMap() : create the edges for terminals/empty productions for the PDA
+- createEdges() : create the edges for terminals/empty productions for the PDA
 - createEpsilonTransitions() : create the epsilon transitions for the PDA; these are the default edges and edges from the CFG productions
 - createDefaultEdges() : create the default edges like the edge to the final state, starting symbol edge, and stacksymbol edge
 - createStartState() : create the startState of the PDA; should always be 0 by default